-The Governor's representative for Highway Safety has reviewed the State's Fiscal Year 2010 Highway Safety Planning Document and hereby declares that no significant environmental impact will result from implementing this Highway Safety Plan.
-If, under a future revision, this plan will be modified in such a manner that a project will be instituted that could affect environmental quality to the extent that a review and statement will be necessary, this office is prepared to take the action necessary to comply with the National Environmental Policy Act of 1969 (42 USC 4321 et seq.) and the implementing regulations of the Council on Environmental Quality (40 CFR Parts 1500-1517).
+The Governor's Representative for Highway Safety has reviewed the State's Fiscal Year highway safety planning document and hereby declares that no significant environmental impact will result from implementing this Highway Safety Plan°.
+If, under a future revision, this Plan will be modified in such a manner that a project would be instituted that could affect environmental quality to the extent that a review and statement would be necessary, this office is prepared to take the action necessary to comply with the National Environmental Policy Act of 1969 (42 USC 4321 et seq.) and the implementing regulations of the Council on Environmental Quality (40 CFR Parts 1500-1517).